 Perfecting Bruno's Negroni

-When it comes to crafting my own perfect Negroni, the process really started with the numerous times my friend James Signori, invited me to attended the La Fratellanza Dinner Club, located in Oakland.
+When it comes to crafting my own perfect Negroni, the process really started with the numerous times my friend James Signori, invited me and his friends, to attend the La Fratellanza Dinner Club, located in Oakland.
 The atmosphere at these Italian feasts was always warm & inviting, the Italian cuisine always authentic.
 Often times, James would say, 'this is like what mom used to make.'

 1 ounce Gin, preferably Bombay Sapphire